Hello

 Intervention

-It has, however, emerged, that the Netherland and France sought a diplomatic solution to a standoff at the Abeid Aman Karume International Airport, warning that it could disrupt Air France and KLM flights into Zanzibar, and later Dar es Salaam.
+It has, however, emerged, that the Netherland and France sought a diplomatic solution to the standoff at the Abeid Aman Karume International Airport, warning that it could disrupt Air France and KLM flights into Zanzibar, and later Dar es Salaam.

-The Dutch and France embassies in Tanzania have wrote to the government over the granting Dnata exclusive ground handling rights at the airport’s new Terminal 3 building.
+The Dutch and France embassies in Tanzania wrote to the government over the granting Dnata exclusive ground handling rights at the airport’s new Terminal 3 building.

-In their joint official letter to the foreign ministry, ambassadors of the two countries revealed Air France and KLM woul cancel flights to Zanzibar and suspend Air France’s June 2023 inaugural flight launch to the Julius Nyerere International Airport, Dar es Salaam should the impasse not be amicably resolved.
+In a joint official letter to the foreign ministry, ambassadors of the two countries revealed Air France and KLM woul cancel flights to Zanzibar and suspend Air France’s June 2023 inaugural flight launch to the Julius Nyerere International Airport, Dar es Salaam should the impasse not be amicably resolved.

-The letter by the embassies, a copy of which The Citizen has seen, was dated January 16, 2023 and copied to various ministries and entities on both sides of the union, the envoys cite security and insurance reasons for the airlines’ apprehension.
+The letter by the embassies, a copy of which The Citizen has reviewed, was dated January 16, 2023 and copied to various ministries and entities on both sides of the union, the envoys cite security and insurance reasons for the airlines’ apprehension.

 “We would like to point out that these changes will severely impact the joint operations of Air France and KLM in Zanzibar due to security and insurance issues and will result in suspending of flights to Zanzibar, and as well in June 2023 the opening of Air France flights into the Julius Nyerere International Airport,” wrote the two ambassadors.